Class of Assets

 2.5 Inventories:

 Items of inventories of Raw Material, Finished goods, Spares and Stores, Packing Material, etc. are valued at lower of cost or net realizable value except waste which is valued at estimated net realizable value.
+Cost is determined on weighted average/FIFO basis, as considered appropriate by the Company.
 Cost of inventories comprise of cost of purchase, cost of conversion and other costs including manufacturing overheads incurred in bringing them to their respective present location and condition.
+The net realizable value is the estimated selling price in the ordinary course of business less the estimated cost of completion and estimated cost necessary to make the sale.

 All financial assets and financial liabilities are initially recognized when the Company becomes a party to the contractual provisions of the instrument.